-In the next section, we consider the case of the Schwarzschild black hole.
+In the next section, we first consider the case of the Schwarzschild black hole.
 To deal with different spin fields in a unified way, we use the WKB formalism of Andersson and Howls [13], in addition to the monodromy method, to evaluate the asymptotic frequencies.
-Here we also address the discrepancy on the value of the imaginary part of the Dirac asymptotic frequency in [14] and [15].
-Conclusions and discussions are presented in Section III.
+Here we also address the discrepancy on the value of the imaginary part of the Dirac asymptotic frequency in [14,15].
+In Sec.
+III, we turn to the case of the charged Reissner-Nordström black hole.
+We shall consider both the nonextremal and the extremal black holes.
+Since the horizon structures are different in these two cases, one cannot take the extremal limit directly.
+A separate calculation is thus carried out carefully in this section.
+In so doing, we would also hope to resolve the discrepancies in the value of the asymptotic quasinormal frequencies for the extremal black holes in the literature [9,12,13].
+Moreover, this calculation is also interesting because the spin 1, the spin 3/2, and the spin 2 fields together in the extremal black hole spacetime represent the simplest supersymmetric situation.
+We would like to see how their asymptotic frequencies are related in this case [16].
+Conclusions and discussions are presented in Sec.
+IV.